Jordan Love and Tucker Kraft lead the way in Packers' 27-18 victory over Commanders

 Commanders: TE John Bates and WR Noah Brown left with groin injuries.
 CB Jonathan Jones hurt his hamstring.

 Packers: OT Zach Tom (quadriceps) and OG Aaron Banks (ankle/groin) didn't play.
-WR Jayden Reed injured his shoulder in the first quarter while making a 33-yard touchdown catch that was nullified by a penalty.
+WR Jayden Reed broke his collarbone in the first quarter while making a 33-yard touchdown catch that was nullified by a penalty.

+“He’ll be down for quite some time,” Packers coach Matt LaFleur said of Reed.
+“We’ll see how fast he can recover and heal.
+Certainly, I would expect him back at some point this season.”

 Saluting Sharpe